Dharampal Satyapal Group: Plastic packaging violation case

 In 2011, the Supreme Court of India issued a contempt notice to Dharampal Satyapal Limited for allegedly violating a ban on the use of plastic sachets for selling products.
-A representative from the Centre for Public Interest Litigation, the non-governmental organisation that originally filed the petition, claimed that the company attempted to circumvent the ban by labelling plastic-packaged products as "for export only," while they were instead sold domestically.
+A representative from the Centre for Public Interest Litigation, the non-governmental organisation that originally filed the petition, claimed that the company attempted to circumvent the ban by labeling plastic-packaged products as "for export only," while they were instead sold domestically.

 Tax evasion

 In 2015, officials from the Directorate General of Central Excise Intelligence conducted searches at 25 locations of DS Group's companies across several states, based on gathered intelligence.
 The investigation revealed that fake invoices for declared goods, labelled as "sandalwood compound or oil", were issued to Messrs Dharampal Satyapal Limited through dummy factories in the Haridwar–Roorkee area, Kanpur, and Lucknow.
 Owners of these front supplier firms admitted to generating bills for DSL on a commission basis without manufacturing or obtaining clearance for declared goods.
 Allegedly, DS Group evaded taxes by claiming inadmissible Cenvat credit, totaling ₹90 crore.

 In 2019, the company was involved in a ₹900 crore scam, which revolved around the avoidance of value-added tax (VAT) on tobacco products.
 According to the state Criminal Investigation Department, the directors of Dharmpal Satyapal Limited and the Gujarat trade were implicated in importing gutka and other tobacco products into the state without proper documentation, selling them in the market, and thereby avoiding the payment of VAT.